MatrixManAtYrService/ipfs-trie/README.md

 |`pip install -r requirements_test.txt` | prepare for testing | no |
 |`python -m unittest` | runs all tests | no|
 |`python -m unittest tests.test_trie.TrieStore.test_dummy1` | run a specific test | no |

+- If you run ipfs_trie without installing, the directory trie will be written to `~/.ipfs_trie/<PeerId>` which means that separate users will have separate caches

+- Once ipfs_trie is installed, the command `ipfs_trie` will be available from anywhere